mikartisan/gpt-text-to-speech/README.md

 # GPT Text-to-Speech

 **GPT Text-to-Speech** is a web application that integrates with the GPT API model and text-to-speech services to convert text queries into spoken audio.
 The application uses Node.js for the server and JavaScript for the client-side interactions.
-The primary features include querying the GPT model and converting the responses into audio using different voices.

 ## Features